Epoxy vs. Polyurea: Why Your Local Climate Demands a Better Floor Coating

 Second, most epoxy coatings are not UV stable.
 The chemical bonds that make epoxy hard are broken down by ultraviolet light from the sun.
 If you live in Florida or Alabama and like to keep your garage door open, you’ll notice the floor begins to take on a yellowish, amber hue.
 This isn't just a cosmetic issue; it's a sign that the coating is degrading and becoming weaker.
 The vibrant colors you chose will fade into something you didn’t sign up for.

-Finally, the installation process for epoxy is long and inconvenient.
+Finally, the epoxy installation process is long and inconvenient.
 It typically requires several days to install and cure thoroughly.
-During this time, your space is unusable, and the process can release high levels of volatile organic compounds (VOCs), which are chemicals that can be harmful to breathe.
-The long cure time also makes epoxy highly susceptible to moisture issues during the application process.
+During this time, your space is unusable, and the process can release high levels of volatile organic compounds (VOCs), which can be harmful to breathe.
+The long cure time also makes epoxy highly susceptible to moisture issues during application.
 In a humid climate, this can compromise the bond to the concrete, leading to bubbles and peeling over time.
 This is a crucial point of failure in the polyaspartic vs. epoxy floor coating discussion.

 The Modern Solution: Our Advanced Polyurea System